CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 ## Reserved Layer 3 VNI VLANs

-In addition to the internal reserved VLAN range, Cumulus Linux allocates a reserved range of VLANs for layer 3 VNIs in EVPN symmetric routing deployments when you use NVUE to configure layer 3 VNIs in MLAG environments.
-The default range is 4000-4064.
+In addition to the internal reserved VLAN range, Cumulus Linux allocates a reserved VLAN range for layer 3 VNIs in EVPN symmetric routing deployments.
+Use this reserved VLAN range when you configure layer 3 VNIs in MLAG environments with NVUE commands.
 You can display the range with the `nv show system global reserved vlan l3-vni-vlan` command:

 ```
 cumulus@switch:~$ nv show system global reserved vlan l3-vni-vlan